zenstackhq/zenstack-docs/blog/openapi/index.md

 }
 ```

-Now when you run `zenstack generate`, it will generate a `petstore-api.json` file for you.
+When you run `zenstack generate`, it will generate a `petstore-api.json` file for you.
 You can serve it to your API consumer with tools like [Swagger UI](https://swagger.io/tools/swagger-ui/).

 ```bash
 npx zenstack generate
 ```

-There is a caveat though: remember we manually implemented the `/api/login` endpoint?
-ZenStack doesn't know that and the generated JSON spec doesn't include it.
+There is a caveat, though: remember we manually implemented the `/api/login` endpoint?
+ZenStack doesn't know that, and the generated JSON spec doesn't include it.
 However, we can use some extra tooling to fix that.

 First, install some new dependencies: